Studies in Additive Number Theory by Circles of Partition: The density of points on the circle of partition

 \end{proof}

-In the accompanying proof we will make use of degenerate and non-degenerate points of a given set of points on a CoP.
-However intricate the proof might seem to be, it can be pinned down to just a simple principle.
-The highly dense nature of the sequence allows us to break their components into several boxes.
+In the accompanying demonstration, we will make use of degenerate and non-degenerate points of a given set of points on a CoP.
+However intricate the proof might seem to be, it can tracked down to just a simple principle.
+The highly dense nature of the sequence allows us to break their components into several ''boxes''.
 The closest components in each of these boxes are equidistant from each other.
-The residue which are not dense will be thrown away into another box whose components are very sparse.
+The ''residue'', which are not dense, will be thrown away into another box whose components are very sparse.
 We then translate a component by their gap if it ever happens to be in some dense box at the same time live on the same axis with other component.
 This forces the second component to also belong to some dense box.
 If the component on the same axis with another component does not belong to the dense box, then the components and the associated components must live in the sparse box.
 We can then move them into the dense box and repeat the arguments.
-We make these terminologies more precise in the following definitions and then present our argument.
+We make the following ideas and framework more precise.